 Creative Director and Producer Ewald Vorster discovered the world of real-time 3D through his work.
-Always seeking innovative new ways to create engaging content, Ewald decided to dive deeper into virtual production by enrolling in CG Spectrum's real-time 3D and virtual production courses.
+Always seeking innovative new ways to create engaging content, Ewald decided to dive deeper into virtual production by enrolling in CG Spectrum's real-time 3D course.

 The CG Spectrum community soon became a learning haven for Ewald, receiving guidance and support from not only his expert mentors but also his peers—other students and alumni—via its vibrant online community.
 It only seemed fitting, then, that his final course project was named Haven, a gripping sci-fi cinematic with intriguing landscapes and dramatic lighting.